EON: A practical energy-preserving rough diffuse BRDF: Conclusion

-The overall shape of our new BRDF is influenced by underlying microfacet assumptions of the Oren--Nayar model.
-It would be interesting to compare to alternative physically based models, especially the recent Lambertian sphere \shortcite{LambertianSpheresBRDF} and VMF diffuse \shortcite{VMFDiffuse2024} models of d'Eon and Weidlich, which are based on the scattering from a collection of spherical Lambertian particles.
+\textit{Future Work.} The overall shape of our new BRDF is influenced by the underlying assumptions of the Oren--Nayar model.
+It would be interesting to compare to alternative physically based models, especially the recent Lambertian sphere \cite{LambertianSpheresBRDF} and VMF diffuse \cite{VMFDiffuse2024} models, which are based on the scattering from a collection of spherical Lambertian particles.
 We note here though that, as far as we are aware, those models are not explicitly energy preserving, are considerably more computationally intensive to evaluate than EON, and do not come with an importance sampling scheme more sophisticated than cosine sampling.
-Indeed the CLTC sampling scheme developed here could possibly be repurposed to provide improved importance sampling for the VMF diffuse model.
+Indeed, the CLTC sampling scheme developed here could possibly be repurposed to provide improved importance sampling for these models.

 Future refinements to the EON model itself could include better aligning our new model with an underlying microfacet model.
-This could allow more physically accurate color shifting by separating the single, double, and higher-order scattering components.
-This could also allow a more physically accurate shape to be derived for the multiple-scattering lobe or lobes.
+This could allow more physically accurate color shifting by separating the single, double, and higher-order scattering components, with a more physically accurate shape for the multiple-scattering lobes.